pymc-devs/pymc-examples/CONTRIBUTING.md

 * No `pre-commit` errors: see the [Jupyter Notebook style](https://github.com/pymc-devs/pymc3/wiki/PyMC3-Jupyter-Notebook-Style-Guide) (and [Python code style](https://github.com/pymc-devs/pymc3/wiki/PyMC3-Python-Code-Style)) page from our Wiki on how to install and run it.

 * Indicate how are you aiming to update the notebook (i.e. what is the target end column in the tracker).
 The pull request template has a template for this.

+## Contributor guide
+In order to work and run the example notebooks you need to install the packages in `requirements-write.txt`.
+To see how the notebook looks rendered, you can follow the instructions in the following paragraph or open a PR to see the preview in readthedocs.

+To generate the draft standalone notebook gallery, you need to have installed all the packages in `requirements-docs.txt` and to run `sphinx-build examples/ _build -b html` from the repository home directory.